Cultural leveling: Economic leveling process

-A great Jewish scholar Erich Auerbach wrote in his masterpiece Mimesis during the Second World War: “Beneath the conflicts, and also through them, an economic and cultural leveling process is taking place.
+Jewish scholar Erich Auerbach wrote in Mimesis: The Representation of Reality in Western Literature that during the Second World War: "Beneath the conflicts, and also through them, an economic and cultural leveling process is taking place.
 It is still a long way to a common life of mankind on earth, but the goal begins to be visible."
-Still, half a century later one hesitates to describe the globalization that was taking place as an “economic leveling process."
+Still, half a century later one hesitates to describe the globalization that was taking place as an "economic leveling process."
 Meanwhile, Auerbach looked at cultural leveling with growing worry, however it was an unquestionable reality yet difficult to grasp.
-"In an essay published in 1952, Auerbach remarked that Goethe’s concept of Weltliteratur had become increasingly inadequate, explaining the difficulty of a philologist from a single cultural tradition to be able to approach a world in which so many languages and so many cultural traditions interact."
+"In an essay published in 1952, Auerbach remarked that Goethe’s concept of “Weltliteratur [lit.
+World Literature]” had become increasingly inadequate, explaining the difficulty of a philologist from a single cultural tradition to be able to approach a world in which so many languages and so many cultural traditions interact."
 Erich Auerbach goes into depth about his belief that one must look for both starting points and concrete details from which the "global process can be inductively reconstructed."
-In the conclusion to Auerbach's Mimesis, he stated "The ongoing unification of the world is most concretely visible now in the unprejudiced, precise, interior and exterior representation of the random moment in the lives of different people.”
+In the conclusion to Auerbach's Mimesis, he stated "The ongoing unification of the world is most concretely visible now in the unprejudiced, precise, interior and exterior representation of the random moment in the lives of different people."
 It is the same kind of class struggle approach in the cultural field that they had taken in the economic field, assembling the shortcoming against the privileged.
 Cultural leveling efforts were forcefully resumed during the early age among many individuals.